TerenceTamuka/handy-man-services-fullstack-project/README.md

 If a user books the same date and time that has already been booked into the system, a feedback message will be displayed to the user for them to choose a different time or date.

-A *Confirm Booking* submit button is displayed at the bottom of the booking form
+A *Confirm Booking* submit button is displayed at the bottom of the booking form to trigger a service booking action.

 - *__Booking Form:__*
 ![Booking Form](static/images/booking-form.png)